Bean Town. Boston Strong. Revolutionary history, sport, tradition and beer.

 Nearest MBTA Subway: 0.3 miles from Orange Line, Stony Brook station

-Due to the requirements of the Americans with Disabilities Act, the vast majority of hotels in the United States are wheelchair accessible and have rooms with roll-in showers.
-All major brand hotels have these facilities.
-For individuals requiring a roll-in shower, we recommend you book with a national hotel chain.
-For the best deals, book through one of the following online travel agencies.
+Due to the requirements of the Americans with Disabilities Act, the vast majority of hotels in the United States are wheelchair accessible and offer rooms with roll-in showers.

 Professional Sports Teams

-Three professional sports teams reside in Seattle and all have accessible seating and wheelchair access.
-The NFL's Seattle Seahawks, MLB's Seattle Mariners and MLS's Seattle Sounders each provide exciting game day experiences.
+Boston has a storied sports history, with major professional sports teams including the Red Sox, Patriots and Bruins having each claimed their league titles.
+The teams’ ballparks and stadiums each offer accessible seating and wheelchair access and provide exciting game day experiences.
 Links to the team-specific accessibility information and ticket office phone numbers are listed below.

 NFL – New England Patriots (Gilette Stadium)